WE RUN OUR CLASSES IN A MONTH LONG SERIES PROGRAM.

 Instructor: Sarah

 This is social Salsa, not performance style.
-We will discuss grip, timing, flow, musicality, how to change your technique based on who you are dancing with, dance floor etiquette, and economy of movement.
+We will discuss connection, timing, flow, musicality, how to change your technique based on who you are dancing with, dance floor etiquette, and economy of movement.

 This.
 Class.
 Is.
 Fun.